seeniforu/Useful_Repository/Useful Githubs.md

 * [Hacking Tool](https://github.com/Z4nzu/hackingtool): All in One.
 * [Awesome Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of awesome lists for hackers, pentesters & security researchers.
 * [Awesome Penetration Testing](https://github.com/enaqx/awesome-pentest) - A collection of awesome penetration testing and offensive cybersecurity resources.
+* [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF.